KOZY (AM)

-KOZY is an oldies radio station broadcasting on 1320 AM in Grand Rapids, Minnesota.
-It is owned by Rapids Radio along with its sister stations, KMFY and KBAJ.
+KOZY (1320 kHz) is an oldies AM radio station in Grand Rapids, Minnesota.
+It is owned by Steve Hallstrom and Scott Hennen, through licensee Rapids Radio LLC, along with its sister stations, KMFY and KBAJ.

 The Super Cruiser

 The Super Cruiser is KOZY's promotional vehicle used in parades and on location reporting.
 Originally a 1971 Chevy Ambulance, It was retired and sold to KNNS-FM (Now KOZY's sister station, KMFY).
 The Super Cruiser has had many color schemes over the years including Yellow, 2 tone blue, and the current black.

 Programming

 KOZY AM 1320 is a live, local, locally produced radio station.

 KOZY is the Grand Rapids area affiliate for the ABC Information Network, with hourly news updates from ABC, and ABC Sports reports.
 KOZY is also an affiliate of the Minnesota News Network with hourly newscasts of statewide news, generally at the bottom of each hour.
 MNN also provides several Minnesota sports programs throughout the day.
 KOZY also airs local area-based news hourly from 6am to 5pm.

 KOZY broadcasts games for the Minnesota Twins, Minnesota Timberwolves, Minnesota Golden Gophers (college), Minnesota Wild.
 The Minnesota Vikings NFL Football Games air on sister station, KMFY.